 Dr Kyriaki Noussia

 Dr. Kyriaki Noussia is a Senior Lecturer / Assistant Professor in Law (E&R).
-Prior to that (2010-2015) she has worked as a counsel in arbitrations and as an arbitrator in the areas of maritime law, energy law (oil and gas), environmental law, investment law, construction law.
+Prior to that (2010-2015) she has worked as a counsel in arbitrations and as an arbitrator.
+Outside arbitrations, she has regularly advised legally on various areas of law, most notably on maritime, energy, environmental, insurance and reinsurance law issues.

-In 2013 she has been a Fulbright (Greece) Fulbright (Greece) Visiting Research Scholar and a Stavros Niarchos Foundation Research Grant Holder at the Columbia Law School (NY, USA).
-In 2007-2010 she has been a holder of the prestigious Alexander von Humboldt Fellowship (University of Hamburg & Max Planck Institute for Private Law).
+In 2018 she was recipient of the prestigious Exeter - Tsinghua Fellowship and visited Tsinghua University (Law School) in Beijing (China).
+In 2013 she has been a Fulbright (Greece) Visiting Research Scholar and a Stavros Niarchos Foundation Research Grant Holder at the Columbia Law School (NY, USA).
+Between 2007 & 2010 she has been a holder of the prestigious Alexander von Humboldt Fellowship (University of Hamburg & Max Planck Institute for Private Law, Hamburg, Germany).
 In 2004-2007 she was a C.S.E.T.
 Lecturer in Law (University of Birmingham, UK).
+She has been a visiting academic at universities in Australia, Turkey, Italy, France, Germany, Greece, the United States and China.

 Dr. Kyriaki Noussia is a member of a number of professional bodies and scientific societies: